 Enhance your academic foundation with a minor specifically designed to enable you to become a socially responsible professional in an international context.

-Nations where LIU Global students learn, live, and travel include: China, Spain, Italy, Costa Rica, India, Thailand, Turkey, Morocco, the United Kingdom, Germany, France, Bali, and Australia.
+Nations where LIU Global students learn, live, and travel include: China, Spain, Italy, Costa Rica, India, Thailand, Turkey, Morocco, the United Kingdom, France, Bali, and Australia.
 During the fall term of the final year, students will choose the LIU Global Center location of their choice—Costa Rica, Spain, China, Australia, and New York—and engage in a professional internship and independent study project on a local manifestation of a global issue that will form the basis for the senior thesis.
 In the spring semester of their final year, all students participate in a Capstone course in New York City, where they complete their senior thesis project.
 See Academic Itinerary locations by year.

 Service learning is a cornerstone of the LIU Global education.
 Students begin participating in field work on day one and continue to build real-world experience through internships at the world's top international organizations throughout their bachelor's program.
 LIU Global students typically complete at least four internships during their study.
 Here are just some recent Internship placements.